ernestvoon/packer-deployment/README.md

 # Packer
 The Packer scripts refers to the json file provided as an input and a quick way to build the image for this lab is to run,

-> packer build --only=virtualbox xxx.json
+> packer build --only=virtualbox-iso xxx.json

+*The project is currently not compatible with any other hypervisors other than VirtualBox.*

 # Ansible
 This repository executes the provisoning scripts from Packer or Vagrant but if you wish to try out the scripts you can execute,